Richa Pallod

-Her most notable Hindi film include Yash Raj Films' Neal 'n' Nikki (2005).
+Her most notable Hindi film is Yash Raj Films' Neal 'n' Nikki (2005).
 Her roles in Tamil films Shahjahan (2001) and Unakkum Enakkum (2006) are noted whilst she has also featured in Kannada and Malayalam language films.

 Personal life

 She married Himanshu Bajaj, sometime around 2011 and their son was born around 2013.

 Career

 Richa Pallod made her entry into films with a minute role as a child artiste in the film Lamhe (1991) and Pardes (1997).
 She started modelling at the age of 16, has featured in over five hundred commercials and appeared in Falguni Pathak's music videos "Yaad Piya Ki Aane Lagi" and "Piya Se Mil Ke Aaye Nain".
 Richa made her film debut in the Telugu film, Nuvve Kavali (2000), opposite Tarun, whom she had previously appeared with in a commercial shot by Rajiv Menon.
 The film, which portrayed love between two childhood friends in college, became a huge commercial success and won favourable reviews with claims that Richa "did not seem like a debutant" in her role.
 Her performance in the film won her the Filmfare Award for Best Actress – Telugu.

 She made her debut in Tamil cinema, playing the lead role opposite Vijay in Shajahan.
 The film was appreciated by critics and Richa's performance was noted to have "done little good".
 Her second Tamil film was Alli Arjuna, directed by noted film maker Saran featuring Manoj Bharathiraja.
 Richa played the role of an independent girl being romantically pursued by Manoj, but once again received unfavourable reviews with reviewers citing that "you do not feel for Richa".